andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/dutch-legal-system-judges-and-lawyers-under-attack/dutch-family-law-attorneys/README.md

-* Letter to the sitting political parties in the [House of Representatives](https://www.houseofrepresentatives.nl/) of the Netherlands.
+* Letter to the sitting political parties in the [House of Representatives](https://www.houseofrepresentatives.nl/) of The Netherlands.
-* Letter to the order of attorneys of the Netherlands: Action is needed, and they need to back this up or come up with their own incentives.
+* Letter to the order of attorneys of The Netherlands: Action is needed, and they need to back this up or come up with their own incentives.
 * Letter to the ministry of Justice that they need to go zero tolerance.
 Not the bullshit of calling women paranoïd when they fear femicide.
 Nor calling deaths